 This is a good idea for small backyard spaces because you can split them up and position them wherever fits best.

-Pop of Color for Your Outdoor Bar
+Pop of Color for Your Backyard Bar

 But what if you want something classic… With just a little something extra?